lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 The main focus here is simple, basic usage, like in an emergency situation, where we don't need all the special features, just basic communication.

-Currently you can only send direct messages to any device which is within the range of your mesh network.
+You can send both direct and broadcast messages to any device which is within the range of your mesh network.

 Starting this app will automatically do a basic setup of your radio, so no additional setup is needed.